bb010g/betterdiscordctl/README.md

 * `betterdiscordctl status -s /usr/share`

-  Shows the status of the default Discord install in `/usr/share`, instead of `/opt`.
+  Shows the status of the default Discord installation in `/usr/share`, instead of `/opt`.

 * `betterdiscordctl install -f ptb`